-Students who do not accept responsibility for their own behavior or who violate these school rules may be disciplined up to and including suspension from school or removal from a program, when they engage in conduct that is disorderly; insubordinate; disruptive; violent; endangers the safety, morals, health, or welfare of others; misconduct on a school bus; or academic misconduct including at work/internship sites.
+Students who do not accept responsibility for their own behavior or who violate these school rules may be disciplined up to and including suspension from school or removal from a program, when they engage in conduct that is disorderly; insubordinate; disruptive; violent; endangers the safety, morals, health, or welfare of others; engage in misconduct on a school bus; or engage in academic misconduct including at work/internship sites.

 Students are expected to promptly report any violations to a teacher or administrator.
 Anyone who, in good faith, reports a violation of the law, school rule, or Code of Conduct, may not be retaliated against.
 Students who knowingly make false accusations against another individual may face disciplinary action.
+This can include, but is not limited to, knowingly making false statements or knowingly submitting false information during the grievance process under Title IX, which is prohibited by this Code.